Aaron Teys

 Aaron Teys (born 7 December 1993) is an international Australian lawn and indoor bowler.
+He reached a career high ranking of world number 3 in June 2024.

 Bowls career

 World Championships

-In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2023, he was selected as part of the team to represent Australia at the 2023 World Outdoor Bowls Championship.
+He participated in the men's pairs and the men's fours events.
+In the pairs with Aaron Wilson, they won the silver medal after losing to Ireland in the final.
+One week later in the fours partnering Corey Wedlock, Carl Healey and Aron Sherriff, the team won their group before reaching the final against Scotland, where he won the gold medal winning 12–10.

 World Singles Champion of Champions

 Teys won the 2017 World Singles Champion of Champions defeating Dean Elgar in the final.

 Asia Pacific

 Teys won double gold in the triples and fours at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.

 National

 In 2021, he won the fours title with Corey Wedlock, Brendan Aquilina and Jamie Turner at the delayed 2020 Australian National Bowls Championships.
+He won his first Australian Open in 2023.